Air Filters in Home Heating and Cooling Systems Play a Key Role

 Many homeowners take residential air filters for granted, not realizing the essential role they play in the forced-air heating and cooling process.
 They not only clean the air as it passes through your HVAC system; they also keep dirt and dust from settling on sensitive heating and cooling equipment.

 A wide range of furnace or AC filter sizes, shapes and efficiency levels are available for homeowners.
 The paperwork with your central heating or cooling system should recommend the correct type of filter to use.
+Or you can look at the filter that’s currently installed to identify what’s being used (but in this case you have to hope that whoever installed that one knew what they were doing).
 In households without serious dust or other air-quality issues, a medium-efficiency filter purchased at a home improvement store or heating and cooling business for under $15 should work fine.